 About Permanent

-Permanent is a practice-based research and grassroot infrastructural project that draws upon anti-speculative models from the commons- and cooperative economy to develop a cultural infrastructure in Brussels that combines cultural functions with affordable housing and community spaces.
+Permanent came into being as a response to the growing instrumentalisation of the arts in general, and temporary occupations by artists in particular, in profit-driven real estate development schemes and gentrification in Brussels.
+It aimed to draw upon anti-speculative models from the commons- and cooperative economy to develop a mixed-use infrastructure that combines cultural functions with affordable housing and community spaces.

-In 2023, the focus reshifted towards supportive academic research, broadening the scope of Permanent towards various 'community welfare institutions' in the WELCOMIN research of VUB, supported by Innoviris.
+In 2022, the focus reshifted towards supportive academic research, broadening the scope of Permanent towards various 'community welfare institutions' in the WELCOMIN research of VUB/Cosmopolis Centre for Urban Research, supported by Innoviris.
+This academic research came to a close in 2025.

 Basic premises of Permanent